panda022/GourmetHub/README.md

 Storage: For my structured booking information, I selected AWS Relational Database Service (RDS) with MySQL over RDS with NoSQL, as MySQL better suits my data organization needs.

 ## Deployment Model
 I chose a deployment model based on the Public Cloud, primarily because of its popularity and cost-effectiveness.
 I do not need to buy the infrastructure.
 I just pay for what I use in deploying the web application.

 ## Delivery Model
-	I chose a hybrid delivery model incorporating Infrastructure as a Service (IaaS), Software as a Service (SaaS), and Function as a Service (FaaS).
+I choose a hybrid delivery model incorporating Infrastructure as a Service (IaaS), Software as a Service (SaaS), and Function as a Service (FaaS).
 I opted for IaaS as I needed to set up and configure services such as EC2, RDS, and VPC, allowing me to manage and monitor the required software efficiently.
 Additionally, I leveraged SaaS by utilizing the AWS SNS service for sending notifications to customers, which streamlined communication processes.
-Furthermore, I integrated FaaS into my delivery model by developing Lambda functions to invoke the SNS service upon user booking, enhancing the responsiveness and scalability of the system. l
+Furthermore, I integrated FaaS into my delivery model by developing Lambda functions to invoke the SNS service upon user booking, enhancing the responsiveness and scalability of the system.